Rock-Village.com

 The end of the Head has some gorgeously colored rocks.
 There is a large but accessible cliff there; at least it is accessible at low tide when the weather is not bad.
 I'm not certain it would be so friendly in other conditions.

 Go back and look at that picture above again.
 About 1/3 of the way from the left, on the top of the cliff, you can see Anne, providing you some scale reference.
-I'm the little gray & blue speck.
+I'm the little gray & black speck.
 Also look at the lovely colors in the rocks.

 One of the views from Great Head is of Otter Cliffs, which you see across the water here.
 That will be featured on a different page of this trip report.
 This vantage point is just after rounding the tip, starting to work our way back.